-Procrastination is like masturbation: It's great at first, but then you realize that you are only fucking yourself.
+Procrastination is like masturbation: It's great at first, but then you realize that you are only fucking yourself.― unknown (first seen in a post on Slashdot)

 Projects